glennraya/xendivel/README.md

 ## Roadmap

-The following features offered by Xendit are not currently included in this package but will be incorporated in future updates.
+The following features, while not currently supported by the Xendivel, are planned for inclusion in upcoming updates.

 - Direct Bank Debit
 - Promotions (coupon/discount codes)